mohamedluay/Messenger_Platform_Tutorial_TDD/tutorials/english/Lesson_3.md

 6. Message Reads.
 7. Standby.

-In this tutorial we will be mainly focusing on messages, postbacks, & referrals since they are the most commonly used events for the other events, we will be adding them gradually to the webhook events appendix lessons.
+In this tutorial we will be mainly focusing on messages, postbacks, & referrals since they are the most commonly used events.
+For the other events, you can add them as a bonus work from your side 😉.

 ## Get Your Hands Dirty 👩‍💻